 All Government of Saskatchewan agencies such as ministries, corporations, boards and commissions are related to the Plan by virtue of common control by the Government of Saskatchewan and non-Crown corporations and enterprises subject to joint control or significant influence by the Government of Saskatchewan are collectively referred to as "related parties".
-Costs charged by the PEBA Revolving Fund in administering the Plan are reflected in these financial statements.
+Costs charged by PEBA in 2023 for administering the Plan are reflected in these financial statements.

-Certain administration expenses are paid by the Plan to the Public Employees Benefits Agency Revolving Fund based upon agreed exchange amounts.
+Certain administration expenses were paid by the Plan to PEBA upon agreed exchange amounts.
 The amounts are identified in Note 9.
-The Plan has an accounts payable balance as at December 31, 2023 of \$25,584 (2022 - \$42,143) due to the PEBA Revolving Fund.
+The Plan had an accounts payable balance as at December 31, 2023 of \$25,584 due to PEBA.